-One day in October, Rena Dubin got a call saying her 15-year-old daughter, Mia, who has Asperger’s syndrome and an anxiety disorder, had a panic attack so severe it caused her to run from her school building in Reisterstown, Md., and toward a busy road.
+One day in October, Rena Dubin got a call saying her teenage daughter, who has Asperger’s syndrome and an anxiety disorder, had a panic attack so severe it caused her to run from her school building in Reisterstown, Md., and toward a busy road.

-Confused and delusional, Mia was taken to Northwest Hospital in nearby Randallstown, the closest emergency room, where her mother hoped she would be swiftly transferred to a hospital that accepts adolescents for psychiatric inpatient treatment.
+Confused and delusional, the girl was taken to Northwest Hospital in nearby Randallstown, the closest emergency room, where her mother hoped she would be swiftly transferred to a hospital that accepts adolescents for psychiatric inpatient treatment.

 Instead, they waited.
-For nearly 24 hours, Mia lay on a gurney in Northwest’s emergency department.
-Finally giving up, the Dubins checked Mia out and drove her to Johns Hopkins Hospital.
-There, they waited in the emergency department for another day until Hopkins staffers tracked down an inpatient bed for Mia at Children’s National Medical Center in Washington.
+For nearly 24 hours, the daughter lay on a gurney in Northwest’s emergency department.
+Finally giving up, the Dubins checked the teenager out and drove her to Johns Hopkins Hospital.
+There, they waited in the emergency department for another day until Hopkins staffers tracked down an inpatient bed at Children’s National Medical Center in Washington.

-“We just felt like we were in a holding pen,” Dubin, who lives in Columbia, said.
+“We just felt like we were in a holding pen,” Dubin said.
 “I was the one taking care of her in the ER, but the whole reason we brought her to the hospital is because we feel like we need help.”

 The Dubins’ experience is an increasingly common one nationwide for psychiatric patients.
 The “boarding” of mental health patients in hospital emergency departments is a widespread problem that experts say is on the rise, in part because of cutbacks in inpatient hospital beds.